agiledev-students-spring-2023/project-proposal-myproposal/README.md

 # Project Proposal
-Delete the contents of this file and replace with your project proposal, as described in the [instructions](./instructions.md)

 ### Project title

 Moody Jay

 ### What and why?

-Moody Jay intends to offer users with detailed slide bars where users can enter their mood, and recommends / auto-plays a playlist that suits the person's preference. <br />
+Moody Jay intends to offer users with detailed slide bars where users can enter their mood, and recommends a playlist that suits the person's preference. <br />
-We encounter many personalized playlists when we use spotify, youtube, etc, but it always occured to me that often they don't match my need.
+We encounter many personalized playlists when we use spotify, youtube, etc, but it occured to me that often they don't match my need.
 I was searching for ways in which the playlist could be more 'personalized', and came up with this solution.

 ### For whom?

-The end-users will be people like me, who loves to listen to music and find new musics through playlists. <br />
+The end-users will be people like me, who likes to listen to music and find new musics through playlists. <br />
-Studies show that Gen Z finds personalized experiences appealing, and are willing to give their datas for it, so they will be our main target, too.
+Studies show that Gen Z finds personalized experiences appealing and are willing to give their datas for it, so they will be our main target user.

 ### How?